0mniteck/Signal-Desktop-Mobian/README.md

 ## Usage:

 1. Build with docker: `sudo ./buildscript.sh`, it takes about 3 hours.
-2. Switch your device to Mobian/unstable.
+2. Switch your device to `Mobian/unstable` if you haven't already.
 2. Copy the `.deb` to your device and `sudo apt install ./signal-desktop_5.xx.0_arm64.deb`.

 ## Current Status: